-This step has a unique safety retraction feature that prevents damage to the step by driving off with the step extended.
+This step has a unique safety retraction feature that prevents damage to the steps by driving off with the steps extended.

-Even if the step is extended with the step switch turned off and the entrance door closed, the step will automatically retract when the coach engine is started - if the Aux.
-Batt switch is ON.
-This feature will not work if the Aux Batt switch is off.
+Even if the steps are extended with the step switch turned off and the entrance door closed, the steps will automatically retract when the coach engine is started.